Troy Schumacher: Choreography and Direction

 Schumacher has choreographed over 35 ballets.
 His athletic aesthetic draws upon the artists he collaborates with to produce fresh, unexpected results.
 During his career, he has collaborated with a wide range of internationally acclaimed artists such as Jeff Koons, Zaria Forman, Doug Fitch, David Salle, and Sergio Mora Diaz, fashion designers Thom Browne, Marques'Almeida, and Jonathan Saunders, composers Ellis Ludwig-Leone, Augusta Read Thomas, Julianna Barwick, Judd Greenstein, Mark Dancigers, Nick Jaina, Alex Somers, writers Karen Rusell, Ken Liu, and Cynthia Zarin, architects James Ramsey and Carlos Arnaiz, and photographers Paul Maffi, Dafy Hagai, Bon Duke, Marcelo Gomes, Mona Kuhn, Emiliano Granado, Ike Edeani, Meyrem Bulucek, and Samantha Casolari.
 He has choreographed and directed hundreds of dancers from New York City Ballet, American Ballet Theatre, Miami City Ballet, Martha Graham Dance Company, the School of American Ballet, Terminus Modern Ballet Theatre, and the Juilliard School, among others.

 While dancing full-time with City Ballet, in 2010 Schumacher founded Balletcollective, a non-profit arts collective.
-"BalletCollective connects artists, composers, thought leaders and choreographers to create new ballet-based works.
-Through its unique collaborative process, BalletCollective expands the boundaries of artistic disciplines in a way that resonates with a wide audience.
+"BalletCollective connects artists, composers, leaders and choreographers to create new ballet-based works.
+Through its collaborative process, BalletCollective expands the boundaries of artistic disciplines in a way that resonates with a wide audience.

 Each BalletCollective project takes as its source a contemporary work of art in any medium chosen or commissioned by its choreographer and composer.
 From this starting point, the choreographer and composer collaborate to create a work that interprets, explores, or responds to its source.
 The result of the collaboration is performed live.
 By its nature, BalletCollective consists of a rotating group of artists and collaborators, and with each new collective there are new ideas, new challenges, and, ultimately, new forms of expression emerge."

 Since its founding, BalletCollective has produced eighteen ballets, each with original choreography, commissioned music, and source art, and presented ten annual seasons in New York, NY in venues such as The Joyce Theater, NYU Skirball Center and the Baryshnikov Arts Center.